Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Dataset Generation

 \subsection{Agent Trajectory Generation}

-For the $5,000$ generated task instructions, we use DeepSeek-R1 to simulate agent behavioral trajectories.
-Specifically, we follow the ReAct framework, where each instruction is modeled as a sequence of thought-action-observation interactions.
-At each step, the model is prompted to evaluate the safety of the generated thought and assign a binary label (safe or unsafe).
-For thoughts labeled as unsafe, the model is further prompted to provide an explanation and a corrected version.
-Each behavioral trajectory completes across multiple interaction rounds.
+For the generated user instructions, we use these LLMs to simulate agent behavioral trajectories.
+Specifically, we follow the ReAct framework, where each instruction is modeled as a sequence of \textit{Thought–Action–Observation} interactions.
+At each step, the LLMs are prompted to evaluate the safety of the current thought and assign a binary label (safe or unsafe).
+For thoughts labeled as unsafe, the LLMs are further prompted to provide an explanation and a corrected version.
+Each behavioral trajectory unfolds over multiple interaction rounds.

 After generating all trajectories, we perform manual review and refinement.
-First, we verify that each simulated trajectory is realistic and reasonable.
-For trajectories with clear deviations or impractical steps, we either regenerate them using DeepSeek-R1 or manually revise them.
+First, we verify that each simulated trajectory is realistic and reasonable; trajectories with clear deviations or impractical steps are either regenerated using LLMs or manually revised.
 Next, we review the safety labels assigned to each thought and correct any obvious labeling errors.
 Each trajectory is independently reviewed by at least two reviewers, with ambiguous cases receiving further review by a third or fourth reviewer.
-This process results in $5,000$ high-quality and multi-turn agent behavioral trajectories.
-An illustrative example is shown in Figure \ref{appendix_trajectory_gen}.
+This process yields more than $20{,}000$ high-quality multi-turn agent behavioral trajectories.
+An illustrative example is shown in Figure~\ref{appendix_trajectory_gen}.